PS2Sanctuary/Sanctuary.Census/README.md

 ﻿# Sanctuary.Census

-An unofficial supplement to [Daybreak Game Company's Census API](https://census.daybreakgames.com), which aims to present up-to-date static PlanetSide 2 data.
+An unofficial supplement to [Daybreak Game Company's Census API](https://census.daybreakgames.com), which aims to present up-to-date (and in some cases, more in-depth) static PlanetSide 2 data.
 The methods through which Sanctuary.Census retrieves data allow it to keep itself up-to-date (mostly) automatically, until such a time as the structure of the data it depends on, or the methods required to retrieve it, change.
 Major PlanetSide 2 updates will often require small changes in order to update certain collections, which can take a small amount of time to implement.

 *Sanctuary.Census is in no way affiliated with nor endorsed by either Daybreak Games Company or Rogue Planet Games.*